Trillium Creek Primary School

 General Information for Families

-Students will go to the gym where there will be an all school Morning Meeting.
-Teachers will accompany students after the morning meeting to their classroom.
+Students will go to the gym where there will be an all-school Morning Meeting.
+Teachers will accompany students to their classroom after the morning meeting.

 The instructional day for all grades K-5 is 7:50 am – 2:10 pm

 We communicate with our families through email for general newsletters, announcements, and emergency information Please go to the ListServ Management page at www2.wlwv.k12.or.us/News/LatestNews/ListservSS/ to subscribe.
 It is important that we have your current email address in our system.
 Unless you subscribe, you will NOT be in our email system and therefore will not receive newsletter or announcements.
 You can also subscribe to the Flash Alert system on the same Listserv Manager page.
 This site alerts you via email or text message about any school closures.

 It is important that your child attend school each day.
 Not only is your child missing important instruction if he/she is absent, but your child's attendance has an effect on our School Report Card issued by the State Oregon Department of Education each year.
 If your child is ill and not able to come to school, please call the office at 503-673-7950 by 8:00 am.
 Parents are called when children are not at school if we have no information about why they are absent.